Getting your products into people’s hands and generating new sales is tough as a new ecommerce business.

 - Strong commissions scale your program quickly.
 To scale your program, base payouts on customer lifetime value with a ROAS of 3 or higher, not on one individual sale.
 You’ll be paying more initially, but will generate the most possible sales over time.

 - Incentives affiliates with contests and promotions.
 Make sure to email your affiliate and reward them with higher tier payouts, contests, and bonuses to get them excited to promote you.
 This works especially well at fostering a good relationship when you’re first onboarding your new partners.
+You can also use a Gmail extension to track emails that you send affiliates to keep your data in one place.

 - Set up commissions based on your competitor analysis.
-Analyzing competitors is crucial because you need to identify the standards for your niche, the amount of commissions paid, and their strategies.
+Analyzing competitors is crucial because you need to identify the standards for your niche, the number of commissions paid, and their strategies.
 Understanding your competitors will help you determine how to attract quality affiliates for your program.

 - Start with an affiliate network.
 If you don’t know where to start, look at affiliate networks.
-They can take a cut of your sales or require a monthly fee, but can provide everything you need to run your program.
+They can take a cut of your sales or require a monthly fee but can provide everything you need to run your program.

 Common Affiliate Program Challenges